cliffordx/legalbai/pages/Grammar Nazi.md

 - Here's the thing.
-When I publish my [[graph]] here, sometimes or often there are typos, that's a given and I sometimes missed it.
+When I publish my [[graph]] here, sometimes or often there are typos, that's a given and I sometimes missed it but mostly I double check but you can't be sure.
+- If you can help me point it out, thank you and reach me out here